shopware/helm-charts/charts/shopware/README.md

 > It assumes that Istio is already set up and configured in your environment.

 # Information
-### TLS and Certificates on Kind
-If the shop is unable to load styles from MinIO, you may need to accept the certificate in your browser.
-To verify this, try opening the `all.css` file directly in your browser.
-You can locate the URL in your browser's network debugging tab.

 ### Operator
 A Shopware operator is installed for each namespace by default.
 You can disable this in the [values.yaml](values.yaml) file if you prefer to use it cluster-wide.